Russia closes Deutsche Welle broadcaster's Moscow arm in retaliatory move against Germany | Business

 Russia closes Deutsche Welle broadcaster's Moscow arm in retaliatory move against Germany

-Russia said on Thursday it was shutting down the operations of Hermann broadcaster Deutsche Welle in response to Berlin's ban on Russian broadcaster RT DE.
+Russia said on Thursday it was shutting down the operations of German broadcaster Deutsche Welle in response to Berlin's ban on Russian broadcaster RT DE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)